MobsLab/SleepScoringOnline/Online-Offline-Comparison.md

 * Online and Offline Delta Waves duration distributions.
 * Cross_correlation between online and offline detections.

 It is also possible to mean these results with several nights.

-A short lag can appears between online and offline detections because of